Car, Truck, and Pedestrian Accidents. 20 Things You Need to Know Now!

 Insurance — The Good News

 Insurance companies pay money to injured persons if you present them with an organized and convincing claim for your losses.
-Look for all available policies which may apply.
-The other driver’s liability insurance, one of your insurance policies, or the insurance of other responsible parties.
+Look for all available insurance policies that may apply.
+The other driver’s liability insurance is one of your insurance policies or the insurance of other responsible parties.

-Depending on the facts and the insurance policy in question, insurance may protect the policy owner, drivers with permission, passengers, family members, pedestrians, victims, and others.
+Depending on the facts and the insurance policy, insurance may protect the policy owner, drivers with permission, passengers, family members, pedestrians, victims, and others.
 Many policies contain some or all of the following coverage.
 Read your policy and discover the insurance policy of the other driver to see what coverage you have:

-• PIP/personal injury protection – Personal Injury Protection (PIP).
-This is optional insurance which covers, within a policy’s specified limits, the medical, hospital and funeral expenses of the insured, others in his vehicles, and pedestrians struck by him.
-In Washington State, you can choose limits of either $10,000 or $35,000.
+- PIP/personal injury protection – Personal Injury Protection (PIP).
+This optional insurance covers, within a policy’s specified limits, the insured’s medical, hospital, and funeral expenses, others in his vehicles, and pedestrians struck by him.
+In Washington State, you can choose $10,000 or $35,000 limits.
 Payment is limited to the specified amount per person within either 1 or 3 years of the covered accident.
 Read your policy.
 PIP can also include:

-• Substitute Services – help performing household or other tasks due to accident-related injuries. $40 per day / $200 week / Max $5,000 / Up to a Year from the Incident.
+- Substitute Services – help to perform household or other tasks due to accident-related injuries. $40 per day / $200 per week / Max $5,000 / Up to a Year from the Incident.

 Liability Insurance

 Liability is legal fault.
 Liability insurance is insurance protection for a person’s legal fault.
 Washington State law requires that all drivers have liability insurance.
-Individuals involved in motor vehicle accidents’ (MVA’s) can be held legally at fault and thus financially liable for the consequences of an accident, including property damage, injuries to passengers and drivers, and fatalities.
+Individuals involved in motor vehicle accidents (MVAs) can be held legally at fault and thus financially liable for the consequences of an accident, including property damage, injuries to passengers and drivers, and fatalities.
 Severely injured persons or families of fatality victims may seek damages in civil court, often for well in excess of the value of insurance.
 Fault can lie entirely with one person or may be spread among several people.
 Liability insurance protects the insured if they are at fault.
-Liability insurance pays injured persons for their bodily injury and property damage, up to the amount of the specified liability coverage.
+Liability insurance covers injured persons for their bodily injury and property damage up to the amount of the specified liability coverage.

 Collision Insurance

-An optional insurance coverage for an insured’s vehicle that is involved in an accident, subject to a deductible.
+An optional insurance coverage for an insured’s vehicle involved in an accident is subject to a deductible.
 It provides payments to repair the damaged vehicle or pays the market value of the vehicle if that value is less than the estimated repair bill.

 Comprehensive Insurance